 You can take salmon cakes in any number of ways.
-You can make them with canned salmon, or you can, as I do, make fresh salmon patties from meat scraped off the carcass and a sleeve of Saltines.
+You can make them with canned salmon, or you can, as I do, make fresh salmon patties with crackers, from meat scraped off the carcass and a sleeve of Saltines.

 You can also put said patty or cake between two halves of a bun and call it a salmon burger.
 But these here puppies are what I am calling salmon cakes — because they are made exactly like a Maryland crab cake, only with salmon.

 Why?
 Because I like Maryland crab cakes.
 A lot.
 I grew up looking forward to them, even when they were made on the Jersey Shore; and yes, especially when I managed to get to Maryland, which was often (my prom date was from Timonium, Maryland… long story involving Model United Nations).

 I chose to model this recipe after one a friend of mine has made fairly famous, Chef Bryan Voltaggio’s crab cakes recipe.
 Bryan, of Top Chef fame, happens to also be a hunter, and we’ve done several events together.
 More importantly, he’s a Marylander.